 Implementation

-This is a well-structured, concise skill that efficiently communicates Jetpack Compose best practices without over-explaining.
-Its main weakness is the lack of any inline executable code examples — all concrete implementation is deferred to a reference file, which reduces immediate actionability.
-The verification checklist is a strength but could benefit from explicit error-recovery guidance.
+This is a well-structured, concise skill that effectively communicates Jetpack Compose best practices as clear rules and anti-patterns.
+Its main weakness is the lack of executable code examples — for a UI framework skill, concrete Composable snippets would greatly improve actionability.
+The referenced implementation file is missing from the bundle, which weakens the progressive disclosure strategy.

 Suggestions